noahlange/gecs/README.md

 By passing a series of component classes to the entity's static `with()` method, you can declaratively define the structure of your entity.

-An entity's component instances can be accessed using the `$` or `$$` properties—returning immutable and mutable instances of the component, respectively.
+An entity's component instances can be accessed via the `$` property.
 The static `type` property of each component class serves as the key by which the component can be accessed from its containing entity.

 ```js
 import { Component, Entity } from 'tecs';